With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MorePortsmouth Regional Hospital Behavioral Health is a mental health clinic in Portsmouth, New Hampshire, located at 333 Borthwick Avenue, 3801.
-Portsmouth Regional Hospital Behavioral Health offers partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Portsmouth Regional Hospital Behavioral Health provides group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults and young adults.
+Learn MorePortsmouth Regional Hospital Behavioral Health is a mental health facility in Portsmouth, NH, located at 333 Borthwick Avenue, in the 3801 zip code.
+Portsmouth Regional Hospital Behavioral Health provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Portsmouth Regional Hospital Behavioral Health provides electroconvulsive therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults and adults.
 Portsmouth Regional Hospital Behavioral Health also supports people with serious mental illness.
-Some other services provided by Portsmouth Regional Hospital Behavioral Health include suicide prevention services and case management.
+Some other services available at Portsmouth Regional Hospital Behavioral Health include suicide prevention services and case management.

 Learn MoreSeacoast Mental Health Center Fairweather Lodge is one of mental health facilities in Greenland, New Hampshire, located at 463 Breakfast Hill Road, 3840 zip code.
 Seacoast Mental Health Center Fairweather Lodge provides residential treatment.
 Seacoast Mental Health Center Fairweather Lodge also supports people with serious mental illness.
-Additional services provided at Seacoast Mental Health Center Fairweather Lodge include housing services and psychosocial rehabilitation services.
+Additional services provided at Seacoast Mental Health Center Fairweather Lodge include psychosocial rehabilitation services and housing services.

 Learn MoreFrisbie Memorial Hospital Geriatric Psychiatric Unit is a mental health facility in Rochester, NH, located at 11 Whitehall Road, 3867 zip code area.
 Frisbie Memorial Hospital Geriatric Psychiatric Unit provides hospital inpatient treatment.
-Frisbie Memorial Hospital Geriatric Psychiatric Unit provides psychotropic medication, activity therapy and electroconvulsive therapy to seniors 65 or older.
+Frisbie Memorial Hospital Geriatric Psychiatric Unit provides behavior modification, activity therapy and psychotropic medication to seniors 65 or older.
 Frisbie Memorial Hospital Geriatric Psychiatric Unit also supports seniors or older adults and people with Alzheimer's or dementia.
-Additional services offered by Frisbie Memorial Hospital Geriatric Psychiatric Unit consist of suicide prevention services and family psychoeducation.
+Additional services offered by Frisbie Memorial Hospital Geriatric Psychiatric Unit consist of family psychoeducation and suicide prevention services.

 Learn MoreAchieve Tms East Newburyport is a mental health clinic in Newburyport, MA, located at 3 Cherry Street, in the 1950 zip code.
 Achieve Tms East Newburyport provides outpatient treatment.

 Learn MoreWaban Projects Inc is a mental health center in Sanford, Maine, located at 5 Dunaway Drive, 4073 zip code.
 Waban Projects Inc provides outpatient treatment.
-Waban Projects Inc offers cognitive behavioral therapy, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-More services available at Waban Projects Inc include family psychoeducation, case management and education services.
+Waban Projects Inc offers group therapy, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
+More services available at Waban Projects Inc include case management, family psychoeducation and education services.

 Learn MoreLahey Health Behavioral Services Solstice Day School is a mental health clinic in Rowley, Massachusetts, located at 20 Bowlery Drive, 1969.
 Lahey Health Behavioral Services Solstice Day School offers outpatient treatment.
-Lahey Health Behavioral Services Solstice Day School provides behavior modification, activity therapy and individual psychotherapy to children / adolescents.
-Lahey Health Behavioral Services Solstice Day School also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
-Some other services provided by Lahey Health Behavioral Services Solstice Day School include suicide prevention services, vocational rehabilitation services and education services.
+Lahey Health Behavioral Services Solstice Day School provides behavior modification, group therapy and cognitive behavioral therapy to children / adolescents.
+Lahey Health Behavioral Services Solstice Day School also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services provided by Lahey Health Behavioral Services Solstice Day School include vocational rehabilitation services, suicide prevention services and supported employment.

 Learn MoreHaverhill Pavilion Behavioral Health Adult/geriatric Inpatient is a mental health facility in Haverhill, MA, located at 76 Summer Street, in the 1830 zip code.
 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient provides hospital inpatient treatment.
-Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient provides integrated dual diagnosis disorder treatment, behavior modification and group therapy to seniors 65 or older, adults and young adults.
+Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient provides dialectical behavior therapy, activity therapy and group therapy to seniors 65 or older, adults and young adults.
 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient also supports people requiring dual diagnosis treatment and seniors or older adults.
 Some other services available at Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient include family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.